retooth2/xenharmlib/doc/prim_interval_fan.rst

          UpDownNoteIntervalFan([P1, ^M3], 31-EDO)
          UpDownNoteIntervalFan([P1, ^M3, P5], 31-EDO)

-Instead of appending intervals at the end of the fan users can also give an additional parameter to define where the new interval should appear:
+Instead of appending intervals at the end of the fan, users can also give an additional parameter to define where the new interval should appear:

 .. tabs::